Eneman/project5/README.md

 # Hallapandur

 ## A Propos

-This app is used to organize event for the Hallapandur association
+This app is used to organize events for the Hallapandur organization

 ## Installation
 1. Clone or Download the repo
 2. Install composer and execute `composer install` in the project folder